 Revenue recognition is subject to the measurable and available criteria for the governmental funds in the fund financial statements.
 Exchange transactions are recognized as revenues in the period in which they are earned (i.e., the related goods or services are provided).
 Locally imposed derived tax revenues are recognized as revenues in the period in which the underlying exchange transaction upon which they are based takes place.
-Imposed nonexchange transactions are recognized as revenues in the period for which they were imposed.
-If the period of use is not specified, they are recognized as revenues when an enforceable legal claim to the revenues arises or when they are received, whichever occurs first.
-Government-mandated and voluntary nonexchange transactions are recognized as revenues when all applicable eligibility requirements have been met.
+Imposed nonexchange transactions are recognized as revenues in the period of use is not specified, they are recognized as revenues when an enforceable legal claim to the revenues arises or when they are received, whichever occurs first.
+Government-mandated and voluntary nonexchange transactions are recognized as revenues have been met.